Chia-Network/chia-docs/docs/plotting/plotting-basics.md

 ### Tradeoffs

 As with most technologies, compressed plots come with tradeoffs.
 The fact that they are left incomplete upon being created means that they require more energy to be "completed" while farming.
-Luckily, the lower levels of compression only require a small amount of extra energy, while yielding 15% or more in extra rewards.
+Luckily, the lower levels of compression only require a small amount of extra energy, while yielding 15% more rewards.
 On the other hand, plots using the highest levels of compression require more energy to complete while farming, thus necessitating the use of a GPU.

 Chia's plot format was designed such that higher compression levels would yield linear gains in size, at a cost of an exponential increase in required computational power.
 Because of this tradeoff, it is unlikely that better techniques will emerge to compress plots by more than a few percent beyond their current levels.
 For deeper levels of compression to become viable, another table would need to be omitted.
 At that point, it would take longer for a farmer to finish a compressed plot than it would for a plotter to create an entire uncompressed plot.